 Sustainable Organizations

 The Blue Ridge Conservancy is an incredible nonprofit based in Boone dedicated to protecting the natural resources found in the area for their cultural, agricultural, recreational, and ecological significance.
-As of February 2022, The organization has protected 23,000 acres of game lands, hiking trails, state parks, and Blue Ridge Parkway land.
-Currently, the Conservancy is building the Middle Fork Greenway trail system, that will eventually connect the towns of Boone and Blowing Rock by trail.
+As of 2024, The organization has protected 25,000 acres of game lands, hiking trails, state parks, and Blue Ridge Parkway land.
+The Conservancy is building the Middle Fork Greenway trail system, which will eventually connect the towns of Boone and Blowing Rock by trail.

 Eco-Travel Pro Tips